Israel’s Common-Law Marriage Process for Foreigners

 3) granting Israeli temporary residency.

 4) and, the right to become an Israeli.
-Please note that this Israeli Ministry of Interior procedure also applies to same-sex common-law partners.
-If the couple is legally married, there is a different procedure, namely, the granting of legal status for foreign citizens married to Israelis.
+Please note that this procedure also applies to same-sex common-law partners.
+If the couple is legally married, there is a different procedure for granting of legal status to foreign citizens married to Israelis.

-In order to facilitate and expedite this process, we recommend using the services of our expert legal team from Cohen, Decker, Pex & Brosh.
-Among the members of our team you will find an expert in naturalization and immigration to Israel and a lawyer with expertise in this Israeli common-law marriage procedure.
+In order to facilitate and expedite this process, we recommend using the services of our expert legal team from our law office.
+Among the members of our team you will find experts in naturalization and immigration to Israel and lawyers with expertise in this Israeli common-law marriage procedure.